false

 Conducting clinical trials in macular and retinal diseases

-• an opportunity for patients to try emerging treatments which may not be available for a number of years in Australia or the public health system
+• an opportunity for patients to try emerging treatments which may not yet be available in Australia or the public health system

 • conducted according to the strict guidelines of the International Conference on the Harmonisation of Good Clinical Practice (ICH GCP)